Canop/resc/examples/simple-example.md

 * the resc scheduler generating tasks according to one of the simplest possible rule
 * one or several java worker(s) picking up tasks, executing them, and signaling end of execution
 * one or several node.js worker(s) picking up tasks, executing them, and signaling end of execution
+* one or several rust worker(s) picking up tasks, executing them, and signaling end of execution

 The node and java workers have exactly the same behavior;